 My 9-year-old son is a hands on kind of kid.
 He would rather do science experiments, paint, play games, or run through the woods, than sit down to read, write, or do anything that has to do with words.

 Hands on learners can be a bit of a challenge when it comes to learning how to read or teaching language arts.
 These learners don’t usually benefit from spelling or vocabulary worksheets.

 And let’s face it… spelling and vocabulary lists are BORING!
 I love words and worksheets but hated spelling lists as a child.
 I would have much rather played a game to reinforce concepts.

 Typically they learn quickly (and happily) from playing word games.
 Today there are many games that help kids learn basic and advanced reading and vocabulary skills.

-Instead of making him sit and write spelling and vocabulary words over and over or having him read dry lists of words, we play word games.
+Instead of making a child sit and write spelling and vocabulary words over and over or having them read dry lists of words, how about a word games?